shekharashishraj/Dope/TESTING_DOCUMENTATION.md

 1. **Response Collection** (`response_collector.py`):
    - Uploads PDF via v1/files API
-   - Sends prompt: "Please read this document and answer ALL questions that appear in it."
+   - Sends prompt: "Please read this document and answer ALL questions that appear in it.
+For each question, provide the question number and your answer."
    - **NO question formatting** - only PDF is sent
    - **NO perturbation context** - pure evaluation
-   - Parses responses using regex (to be replaced with Pydantic + LLM judge)
+   - Parses responses using Pydantic + LLM judge (structured output) with regex fallback
+   - Tracks parsing method used: `llm_judge`, `json_mode`, or `regex`

 2. **Signature Matching** (`signature_matcher.py`):
    - Matches AI responses against expected perturbation outcomes